Kansalsiya/Customer-churn-analysis/README.md

 **Dataset:** IBM Telco Customer Churn Dataset

 The notebook automatically loads the dataset, making it easy to run directly in Google Colab.
+The project also stores the cleaned/processed data in a SQLite database file for SQL-based analysis and querying.

 Dataset contains information such as: